 Instead of paying a dividend, AXA declares an interest rate annual and non-guaranteed customer loyalty credits in addition to the guaranteed cash values that reach the policy’s face amount at age 100.

 As long as you pay the premium, you will have life insurance coverage for the rest of your life.

 Whole life also offers you the flexibility to access the cash values through tax-advantaged loans in a pinch.

 Universal Life with AXA Life Insurance

-AXA offers an alternative to whole life called universal life.
+AXA offers an alternative to a whole life called universal life.
 AXA has two universal life options (IUL Protect and BrightLife® Grow).

 IUL Protect is designed for cost-effective lifetime protection with the potential for cash accumulation.

 BrightLife® Grow is designed with cash accumulation in mind.